Sensory overload is the overstimulation of one or more of the body’s five senses. These are touch, sight, hearing, smell, and taste.

 Sensory overload in children can be difficult to recognize, especially if there is no co-occurring condition.

-Parents and caregivers may attribute the symptoms to “bad behavior” because it can cause children to run away from situations, throw tantrums, or appear irritable and restless.
+Parents and caregivers may attribute the symptoms to “bad behavior” because it can cause children to run away from situations, have a meltdown that results in a tantrum, or appear irritable and restless.

 In children who do not have a related condition, sensory overload may simply occur because the brain is still developing.